Executor Compensation and Fees (PA)

 Show Table of Contents

-If the will does not specify how executor compensation should be calculated, PA estates must follow state compensation rules (see PA calculator below).
+If the will does not specify how executor compensation should be calculated, PA estates must follow state compensation rules.

 In Pennsylvania, the estate executor is known as a "personal representative".